Mason-D/batify/README.md

 *Batify is an udevrule-file triggering plug and critical battery level notifications (using libnotify and [xpub](https://github.com/Ventto/xpub))*

+*This fork makes changes to the notification styling and formatting*

 ## Perks

 * [x] **Minimal**: only one udevrule-file (using *libnotify*).